500Please enter only a-z,A-Z,0-9,@!>$&-()',./

 That depends on which year you turn 55.
 The CPF Board adjusts the retirement sum by cohorts to ensure that future payout amounts stay relevant to the changing standards and costs of living.

-CPF has announced the Full Retirement Sums as follows:
+CPF has announced the Retirement Sums as follows:

 How CPF LIFE payouts work

 You can start getting payouts once you reach the payout eligibility age of 65.
 You get to choose the CPF LIFE payout plan as well as when you would like payouts to start.
-For the purpose of the forecast, we’ve made default selections.
+For the forecast, we’ve made default selections.

 |What you can choose from||What we use|